cerrigham/talent-academy-backend-java/hibernate-2/README.md

 ## HQL, Criteria

-Starting from Java 8 you can use lambda expressions.
+Hibernate Query Language (HQL) is same as SQL (Structured Query Language) but it doesn't depends on the table of the database.
+Instead of table name, we use class name in HQL.
+So it is database independent query language.
-Look [here](https://www.udemy.com/course/java-tutorial/learn/lecture/1467284) to learn about them.
+Look [here](https://www.javatpoint.com/hql) to learn about them.

 ## Fetch type